 While the pilgrims stay in the main Hampi town, the backpackers generally choose this little river island.
 Let’s get one thing right – this is NOT the place for you if you like luxury.
 You can enhance the experience of your visit tremendously if you’re open to staying in a simple hut here.

-05 | Visit the birthplace of Lord Hanuman – Anjaneya Hill
+05) Visit Anjaneya Hill – the birthplace of Lord Hanuman a.k.a.
+Monkey Temple

 Although not technically Hampi, this place is in the nearby village Anegondi which is easy to reach from Hippie Island.
 It is believed to be the birthplace of Lord Hanuman.
 Unlike the Matanga hill, this place is easy to climb because of the presence of proper steps.

 When in Hampi, you can catch a stunning sunset view from almost everywhere.
 Whether you’re sitting by the ghat next to the river, or climb on one of the hills, or visit Jain Temple near Hemkuta hill – it’s beautiful to see how the rocks emit a reddish hue when the sun sets.

-07) Cliff jumping in Hampi – Jump off a cliff into a fresh water lake to swim with a crocodile
+07) Cliff jumping in Hampi – Jump off a cliff to swim with a crocodile

 Wait, what?
 Cliff jumping in Hampi?
 We did not believe when we heard it.
 We rode around the hippie island and came across many water bodies – river, reservoir and a lake!
 We saw many painted signs that said it’s unsafe to swim in the water because of a crocodile.
 We did not want to be a crocodile’s meal.
-However, we reached Sanapur Lake and asked around for the cliff jumping point just out of curiosity.
-Upon reaching the jumping point, we couldn’t hold back and JUMPED.
+We spoke to a lot of locals and they mentioned that they have never seen a crocodile all these years while living there.

 The water was in an enclosed area so it didn’t make sense for a crocodile to hang around that area.